comrade-coop/apocryph/README.md

 ## Getting Started

 This is a quick start guide of how to create a simple multi-agent system using Apocryph.
-The guide will walk you through our the [sample agent application](https://github.com/comrade-coop/apocryph/tree/master/samples/SampleAgents.FunctionApp) in our repo.
+The guide explains [sample agent application](https://github.com/comrade-coop/apocryph/tree/master/samples/SampleAgents.FunctionApp) in our repo.

 ### Prerequisite